High School

 Keep attendance logs (days and hours of instruction)

-Optionally include results of any national assessments
+Optionally include results of national assessments

 High School Graduation & Diplomas

-Must be 17 or 18 and either:
+Are 17 or 18 years old, and either:

-Be officially withdrawn from school for at least 6 months, or
+Have been officially withdrawn from school for at least 6 months, or

 General High School Homeschool Resources